NoaSolan/home-task-payoneer/README.md

 # Home Assignment README

-This repository contains code for a home assignment consisting of two tasks:
+This repository contains code for a home assignment consisting of two tasks, The solution to the assignments in Jupiter Notebook-  [Click Here](payoneer-home-assignment.ipynb)

 ## First Assignment: Calculating Login Levels